Wrestling Federation of India: Sexual harassment allegations and protests (2023)

 In January 2023 some of the most well-known Indian wrestlers, including Bajrang Punia, Sakshi Malik, Vinesh Phogat and Satyawart Kandian, accused WFI President and BJP MP Brij Bhushan Sharan Singh of sexual harassment of female wrestlers during his tenure.
 They started a sit-in protest at Jantar Mantar in New Delhi demanding Brij Bhushan's removal from his position of WFI President and his arrest.
-After months of protests, the Ministry of Youth Affairs and Sports ultimately suspended WFI executive body in May 2023 and asked IOA to constitue an ad-hoc panel to oversee the functioning of WFI.
+After months of protests, the Ministry of Youth Affairs and Sports ultimately suspended WFI executive body in May 2023 and asked IOA to constitute an ad-hoc panel to oversee the functioning of WFI.

 Two first information reports (FIRs) were registered against Brij Bhushan after Supreme Court's intervention, one of which was under the POCSO Act for harassment of a minor wrestler.
 The minor wrestler subsequently dropped her complaint, leading to the removal of charges filed under POCSO.

 The Indian government had instructed IOA's ad-hoc committee to hold elections for the Executive Body within 45 days of taking charge.
 However, the committee failed to meet this deadline, and as a result the UWW suspended WFI's affiliation in August 2023.
 This restricted the ability of WFI to promote and represent Indian wrestlers at international events, and the ability of Indian wrestlers to compete under the Indian flag in such events.
 The elections to WFI executive body were ultimately held in December 2023, and Sanjay Singh, a close aide of Brij Bhushan, sweeped them as his associates won 13 out of 15 seats in the executive body.
 This led to outrage and Indian government suspended the newly elected WFI executive body, once again putting IOA's ad-hoc committee in charge of the Indian wrestling.

 In February 2024, the UWW lifted its suspension of the WFI after receiving written guarantees from the federation that no discriminatory action will be taken against the protesting wrestlers and the federation will reconstitute its Athletes commission by 1 July 2024.
 Subsequently, in March 2024 the IOA also suspended its ad-hoc committee that was overseeing the daily functions of WFI, putting Sanjay Singh completely in charge of the federation.
 Protesting wrestlers challenged it in Delhi High Court, and the court ordered on 16 August 2024 that until the Union government recalled its suspension order formally it's necessary for the ad-hoc committee of IOA to manage the affairs of WFI.
 WFI has challenged the court order and currently it's subjudice in front of a larger bench of Delhi High Court.